-By the end of SFY 2021, ISBE CTE and Innovation, Information Systems, and Technology Support and Infrastructure Departments plan to develop a real-time performance indicator dashboard through Microsoft PowerBI software, utilizing existing data from ISBE SIS, the Illinois State Course System86, data-sharing agreements with other state agencies, the National Student Clearinghouse, and CLNAs.
+By the end of SFY 2021, ISBE CTE and Innovation, Information Systems, and Technology Support and Infrastructure Departments plan to develop a real-time performance indicator dashboard through Microsoft PowerBI software, utilizing existing data from ISBE SIS, the Illinois State Course System, data-sharing agreements with other state agencies, the National Student Clearinghouse, and CLNAs.
 The dashboard will allow ISBE's CTE and Innovation Department to monitor state-level, EFE-level, school district, and school performance indicator data disaggregated by the subgroups of students in ESEA and the special population categories in Perkins V. The data will also be available by CTE program or career cluster, unless the student population size is too low.
-ISBE CTE and Innovation staff will monitor data quarterly in conjunction with quarterly EFE GATA reporting.
-Monitoring by ISBE staff will identify disparities and gaps sooner and allow ISBE CTE and Innovation staff to provide timely technical assistance based on evidence-based research.
+ISBE CTE and Innovation

-86 The goal of ISBE's Illinois State Course System (ISCS) is to provide a means of collecting timely and accurate CTE data from local secondary schools for reporting courses and enrollments.
+&lt;sup>86 The goal of ISBE's Illinois State Course System (ISCS) is to provide a means of collecting timely and accurate CTE data from local secondary schools for reporting courses and enrollments.
 The ISCS is directly tied to ISBE SIS, which is designed to assign a unique Student Identifier to each student; collect demographic, performance, and program participation data for each student; track secondary students from school to school and district to district within Illinois; and report timely and accurate information and data through standardized reporting capabilities.
 This system serves as the vehicle to collect student-related information electronically from school districts.
 The result of successful implementation is the ability to provide the State Education Agency, state, and federal entities, the education community, and the public with timely and accurate data collection and reporting for students, schools, school districts, and the state.
 Integrations of ISCS with other CTE data dashboards will continually improve CTE data transparency.